Susan Ridge: Early life and education

 Ridge was raised in the west of England and educated in Chester, Cheshire.
 She studied history at Bangor University, graduating in 1984.
 She then completed a law conversion course at the College of Law, Chester Campus.

 In 1989, Ridge qualified as a solicitor after working as an articled clerk, and was admitted to the Law Society of England and Wales.
 She worked as a lawyer at Swayne Johnson Wright in north Wales from 1986 to 1992, and specialised in real estate law.

 Military career

 Ridge joined the British Army on a short service commission in February 1992.
 She became a captain in the Army Legal Services Branch of the Adjutant General's Corps, shortly before the Women's Royal Army Corps was dissolved.

 She was promoted to the rank of major on 26 February 1996, to lieutenant colonel on 26 February 2002, to colonel on 30 June 2008, and to brigadier on 30 June 2012.

 On 20 September 2015, she was promoted to major general and appointed Director-General of the Army Legal Services Branch.
 In the 2019 New Year Honours, she was appointed a Companion of the Order of the Bath (CB).

 Ridge was succeeded by Major-General Alexander Taylor as Director-General, Army Legal Services on 5 July 2019.
 Ridge retired from the British Army on 18 October 2019.

+She was appointed Lady Usher of the Scarlet Rod of the Most Honourable Order of the Bath in June 2023.